akhepcat/hamnets/README.md

 # Configuration
   hamnets is a perl script, and the configuration file it uses is also pure perl code.
-Example configuration files are supplied in under the net-cfgs directory.
-You can either take one, and copy it wholesale into the ".config/" directory under your user's home as "hamnets.cfg",  or use it as a starting point for your own local area.
-Feel free to send area examples back to me for distribution as a pull request.
+Example configuration files are supplied in under the net-cfgs and rigs-cfgs directories.

-  There are two basic sections, the "rigs" and the "nets"
+  Feel free to send your customizations back to me for distribution as a pull request.

 ## Config -> rigs
   Each rig is defined by its name, model number, device, and optional